Year of entry 2024

 - International fees

-You will learn about the experiences and viewpoints of people and nations of the Global South regarding development and education issues, as well as the inter-relationships between global, national and local actors.
+The course will enable you to engage critically with global and national policies, strategies and programmes that promote inclusive education.
+You’ll learn about the experiences and viewpoints of people and nations of the Global South regarding education in development, as well as the inter-relationships between global, national and local actors.

-This programme features research-led teaching in the crosscutting, dynamic fields of global development and education, and is directly informed by the innovative research that occurs in the cross-disciplinary Centre for Global Development, as well as the Leeds University Centre for African Studies, a university-wide network.
+This course features research-led teaching in the cross-cutting, dynamic field of education in global development.
+It is directly informed by research that has global impact, hosted in the School and supported by the cross-disciplinary Centre for Global Development.

 School of Politics and International Studies